 The Corporate Governance Code sets the standard for good practice in relation to matters related to the composition and development of boards, salaries, accountability and audits, and relationships with shareholders.

-Reporting how the listed companies have implemented the core principles of the code and to ensure that they have agreed with the provisions of the code or – where they have no explanation.
+Reporting how the listed companies have implemented the core principles of the code and ensuring that they have agreed with the provisions of the code or – where they have no explanation.

 Code of corporate governance

-Every company that is jointly responsible for the long-term success of the company should be operated by the effective board.
+Every company that is jointly responsible for the long-term success of the company should be operated by an effective board.